IBM/weather-forecasting-ios/README.md

 * Xcode 8.0
 * Swift 3.0

-## Bluemix Mobile services and Weather Dependency Management
+## IBM Cloud Mobile services and Weather Dependency Management

-This starter uses the Bluemix Mobile services SDKs to use the functionality of the Mobile Analytics, Push Notifications, and Weather services.
+This starter uses the IBM Cloud Mobile services SDKs to use the functionality of the Mobile Analytics, Push Notifications, and Weather services.

-The Bluemix Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
+The IBM Cloud Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
 To use our latest SDKs, you need version 1.1.0.rc.2.

 Install CocoaPods using the following command: